 The airport hosts an annual fly-in event on the last Saturday in September (rain day is usually Sunday), and residents host frequent holiday parties year round (Independence Day, Memorial Day, Halloween, Christmas, New Year’s Day, etc.).

 Watch for tractors on the runway during Spring/Fall.
 Mowing is on Thursdays but may be moved to other days due to weather.
 Use caution when flying low in the area or if you are a seaplane landing on water.
 There are many powerlines (on both short wooden poles and tall metal towers) in the vicinity of the airpark that are not on sectionals and are not marked with orange balls.
-Accidents HAVE occurred in which an aircraft struck nearby powerlines between Long Island Airpark and Lake Norman Airport.
+Unfortunately an accident has occured in which a low flying aircraft has collided with powerlines between Long Island Airpark (NC26) and Lake Norman Airport (14A).